 That’s because drivers are all connected.
 Building a forward-looking financial model allows you to run multiple scenarios to see the impact of one or more changes on the entire business.
 With this driver-based model, you can help stakeholders explore all their options.
 Now you’re being proactive instead of reactive.

 A forward-looking financial model that allows for adjustments of key drivers takes days to build out in a spreadsheet.
 Plus, spreadsheets are prone to errors and are difficult to update.

 Jirav’s driver-based financial planning tools give you a real-time look at financial projections and provide endless opportunities for testing out different assumptions and scenarios.

-As an accountant, the biggest opportunity for increasing your value to clients is by providing clarity as to where the business is headed and options for achieving different results.
-Driver-based financial modeling in Jirav standardizes and automates that process so you can offer advisory services to your clients at scale.
+As an accountant, the biggest opportunity for increasing your value is by providing clarity as to where the business is headed and options for achieving different results.
+Driver-based financial modeling in Jirav standardizes and automates that process.

 Jirav delivers smarter financials and faster insights, helping you understand where your business has been and forecast where it’s going.
 Our all-in-one budgeting, forecasting, reporting, and dashboarding solution offers faster implementation and a more intuitive interface allowing finance leaders to build financial models in hours, not days, and generate financial reports in minutes, not hours.